seralexeev/xrabbit.dev/README.md

 id: 99
 date: 18-06-2025
 media:
-  - media/99-1.jpg
+  - 99-1.jpg
-  - media/99-2.jpg
+  - 99-2.jpg
-  - media/99-3.jpg
+  - 99-3.jpg
-  - media/99-4.jpg
+  - 99-4.jpg
-  - media/99-5.jpg
+  - 99-5.jpg
 ```

 Next I want to place all the boards on acrylic plates.
-I cut the needed shape with a jigsaw drilled holes and cut threads to screw in the standoffs.
+I cut out the shape I needed with a jigsaw, drilled some holes and tapped threads to screw in the standoffs.

 ---